Visit Erongo Mountains, Namibia

 We’ve selected a range of accommodation options for when you visit Erongo Mountains.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Set in a secluded valley surrounded by the dramatic scenery of the Erongo Mountains, this characterful lodge has a traditional African style and provides accommodation in stilted chalets hidden amongst the rocks.
+Set in a secluded valley surrounded by the dramatic scenery of the Erongo Mountains, this characterful lodge has a traditional African style and provides accommodation in stilted chalets hidden among the rocks.
 The area is a haven for a diverse range of flora and fauna.